sharonkadamandla/ChurchWebsite-Wix/README.md

 About – Shares our beliefs, core values, church covenant, articles of faith, and details about the pastor.

-Ministries – Provides information on various church ministries and community programs.
+Ministries – Uses custom Wix coding to create an interactive dropdown system where clicking a heading reveals ministry details while closing others, improving focus and reducing confusion.

 Events – Showcases upcoming church events with Wix Forms for easy sign-up.

-Sermons – Features recorded sermons with YouTube integration and locally uploaded sermon files using the Wix File Manager.
+Sermons – Features recorded sermons via Google Drive for playing and downloading sermon files.

 Contact – Provides contact details and an inquiry form for visitors.

 Give – Offers online donation options to support the church.

-## 🚧 Project Status
+## 🚧 Project Status & Problem Solving

-The website is still in progress.
-The main structure and content are in place, but it requires further refinement and optimization.
+Structure Completed – All pages and main functionality are now in place.
+File Sharing Optimized – Switched to Google Drive for better accessibility and cost-effectiveness.
+Custom Coding Added – Overcame Wix limitations by coding an interactive dropdown feature in the Ministries page, ensuring only one section is open at a time to keep the layout clean.

 ## 🔗 Live Website